daniels-gym-of-coding/nasdaq100_auditor/README.md

 ## Visual mainpulation

-Use agent to generate grid picture autonomously
+Use agent to download logos and generate grid picture autonomously